Common Strippit

 Below are 3 Pictures on how I Modified my FC750 to Fix This Problem Once and for all!

-The Idea is to Plumb the Air-Hose Directly into the Motor's Air-Input Port,
+Idea is to Plumb Air-Hose Directly into the Motor's Air-Input Port,

-like it was done on Most other Strippit Machines, like on the FC1000/2 Machine.
+like it was done on Most other Strippit Machines, such as FC1000/2 Machines.

-2 - Unwire the Motor.
-Unbolt the Motor-End of the Coupling.
-Remove the Motor, and
+2 - Unwire Motor.
+Unbolt Motor-End of the Coupling.
+Remove Motor, and

-Rotate it 90 Degrees so that the Air-Input Port is Facing the Front of the Machine.
+Rotate it 90 Degrees so that the Air-Input Port is Facing Front of the Machine.

-3 - Bolt the Motor Back to the Mount.
+3 - Bolt Motor Back to the Mount.
 Bolt up the Coupling.

-4 - Rotate the Resolver Feedback Package so the Cable can be easily attached.
+4 - Rotate Resolver Feedback Package so the Cable can be easily attached.

-be enough slack to pull the Motors wires through the New longer Conduit.
+There should be enough slack to pull Motor wires through New longer Conduit.

-Reinstall the Conduit and Motor wires to the Wire-Box on side of Motor.
+Reinstall Conduit and Motor wires to the Wire-Box on side of Motor.

 7 - A 1.25" Plastic Street-Elbow was screwed into the Air-Port of Motor.
 Then a